RustyRoboticsBV/Rusty.ISA.Editor/Documentation.md

 # Compiler Documentation
 This document describe the way in which the editor compiles structures of multiple instructions.

-Elements within (parentheses) are optional, only being added when necessary.
+- Elements between (parentheses) are optional, only being added when necessary.
+- Instructions separated by vertical bars ( | ) are alternatives, meaning only one of them can appear.
+- Instructions followed by a Kleene star ( * ) indicate any number of repetitions of these instructions, including none.

 The `EOG` instruction is used throughout the program to close groups of instructions.